brimdata/super/book/src/super-sql/types/intro.md

 the [TSUP format](../../formats/tsup.md) in that any legal TSUP value is also a valid SuperSQL literal.

-Likewise, any SUP type is also valid type syntax, which may be used in [cast](../expressions/cast.md) expressions or
+Likewise, any TSUP type is also valid type syntax, which may be used in [cast](../expressions/cast.md) expressions or
 [type declarations](../declarations/types.md).

-Note that the type decorators in SUP utilize a double colon (`::`) syntax that is compatible with [cast](../expressions/cast.md) expressions.
+Note that the type decorators in TSUP utilize a double colon (`::`) syntax that is compatible with [cast](../expressions/cast.md) expressions.

 Arguments to [functions](../functions/intro.md)